MerrickMath/MerrickMath.github.io-PokemonChallenge/index.md

 * **Have pokemon from new generations become stronger/weaker than those in older generations?**
 Pokemon are released in generations.
 Vince is curious if there is a significant difference between the attribues of pokemon based on their generation.

 For your report Vince asks that you explore 2 (or more) of these questions.
-You are also **encouraged** to raise questions on your own that you may answer in your report.
+You are also **encouraged** to raise questions on your own that you may answer/explore in your report.
 Your report may be delivered in **any** format (pdf, word document, video, website, etc.).
-Your report will be judged on a 20 point scale made up of two categories:
+You will be judged on a 20 point scale made up of two categories:
+* **Mathematical and statistical arguemntation** (10 points)
 * **Aesthetic** (10 points)
-* **Mathematical and statistical arguemntation** (10 points)

 Good luck, and have fun!